 Baby Parrot Choking on Formula

-When your parrot eats soft food, like formula, it’s not really choking on the food.
-Baby parrots are choking on the water content.
-It may have eaten too fast and aspirated some of the water in the mix.
+When your parrot eats soft food, like formula, it’s not choking on it.
+Baby parrots are choking on the water content, as they may have eaten too fast and aspirated some of the water in the mix.

 Food content is purposefully kept soft to avoid choking so that it can’t get lodged in the throat.
-Once the parrot begins coughing, the muscles in its throat will contract and expand.
-This will move the soft, gooey substance around and make it pass.
+Once the parrot begins coughing, the muscles in its throat will contract and expand, moving the soft, gooey substance around and making it pass.

 The only exception will be if you’ve overfed the parrot.
 According to AFA Watchbird, the formula would have nowhere to go as the crop overfills.